 Started with refresher, e.g. frying onions.
 Olive oil is fine, don’t need a huge amount even when lots of onions - it’s only to stop them sticking.
 Put onions in from cold (hot olive oil turns carcinogenic and you can’t taste it).
-Takes 5mins/onion to get nice “hot dog style” brown (i.e. yes really 30mins for six onions).
+Takes 5-7mins/onion to get nice “hot dog style” brown (i.e. yes really 30mins for six onions).

+Garlic: squash with knife, add a small amount of coarse salt, then smear with tip of the knife.
 Always add garlic once onions are cooked as they take mere seconds (until you can smell them).

 Chicken, don’t wash it (to kill the bacteria you have to cook it, washing just spreads them).
 To check if it’s cooked, clear juices and 75°C for 3mins (or 80°C) - check the part between the thigh and the body.